shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

 So here we have a scheduler:

     * workdir: working directory of the daemon.
 By default /var/lib/shinken
-    * pidfile: pid file of the daemon (so we can kill it :) ).
+    * pidfile: PID file of the daemon (so we can kill it :) ).
 By default /var/lib/shinken/schedulerd.pid for a scheduler.
     * port: TCP port to listen to.
 By default:

        * scheduler: 7768